jenkinsci/drupal-developer-plugin/README.md

 ##### 2. Install Drush

-Go to `http://localhost:8080/configure` and make sure Drush is configured appropriately:
+[Install Drush](http://docs.drush.org/en/master/install/) and make sure it is configured on `http://localhost:8080/configure`:
  * If Drush is installed globally, then Drush home should be empty (default value)
  * If Drush is installed in a specific location (e.g. `/usr/local/tools/drush/drush.php` is a valid file), then Drush home should be `/usr/local/tools/drush`
  * If Drush is not installed, then you may configure an installer so Jenkins will install it locally - for instance a Shell installer could look like this: